eventlet/eventlet/doc/testing.rst

 .. code-block:: sh

- coverage annotate -d annotated --omit tempmod
+ coverage annotate -d annotated --omit='tempmod,<console>'

-(``tempmod`` is omitted because it gets thrown away at the completion of its unit test and coverage.py isn't smart enough to detect this)
+(``tempmod`` and ``console`` are omitted because they gets thrown away at the completion of their unit tests and coverage.py isn't smart enough to detect this)